seblabbe/slabbe/README.rst

 Release history
 ---------------

+*Version 0.6 (November 22, 2019)*
+  Make the package work with Python 3.
+Most of the tests pass with Python 3 now.

 *Version 0.5.1 (May 30, 2019)*
   Few fixes for the publication of "Induction of `Z^2`-actions on partitions of the 2-torus".
 Improved html documentation.